There are two things that get me through my day. My prayer journal and daily planner. I seriously don’t know how I’d get through life without them.

 Your life is meant to be lived with Him in it.

-You’re chasing after the kids, perhaps working outside of the home, driving them to practice after school, making dinner, doing homework and by the time you pour yourself into bed at night, you realize that you haven’t spoken to God since this morning – or at all for that matter!
+You’re chasing after the kids, perhaps working outside of the home, driving them to practice after school, making dinner, and doing homework, and by the time you pour yourself into bed at night, you realize that you haven’t spoken to God since this morning – or at all for that matter!

 God created you to be in fellowship with Him throughout the day.
 His intention was never for you to go through life on your own.
 He wants you to let Him in.